bebing93/devil-in-details/README.md

 ### Dependencies

-We implemented our code using python 3.10.
+We implemented our code using python 3.10. \
-First, install the dependencies:
+Start by installing the dependencies:

 ```bash
 pip install -r requirements.txt